bparanj/crystal/programming/iac/docs/deployer/deploy-user.md

 ssh -i /home/deploy/.ssh/id_rsa deploy@<ec2-instance-ip>
 ```

-Make sure to replace `<ec2-instance-ip>` with the actual IP address or hostname of your EC2 instance.
+Make sure to replace `<ec2-instance-ip>` with the  IP address or hostname of your EC2 instance.

 Also, ensure that the security group associated with the EC2 instance allows inbound SSH traffic (port 22) from the appropriate IP range or security group.